Novi Plamen: Activities and miscellanea

 The journal was the first to publish a list of political prisoners interned on the Goli Otok labour camp in the 1950s, which provoked much interest in the mass media throughout the region.
-The journal is an initiative of people whose political socialisation occurred after the fall of former Yugoslavia, and the journal's disagreement with the repressive and undemocratic currents of the "old Left" has been repeatedly covered and emphasised in the mass media.
+The journal is an initiative of people whose political socialisation occurred after the fall of former Yugoslavia, and the journal's disagreement with the repressive and undemocratic currents of the "Old Left" has been repeatedly covered and emphasised in the mass media.

-The name Novi Plamen (The New Flame) is an allusion to the distinguished magazine Plamen which was published in 1919 and edited by Miroslav Krleža and August Cesarec.
-It also alludes to Karl Kraus' Die Fackel.